delph-in/delphin.edm/README.md

-Following the [mtool][] implementation, `delphin.edm` treats constant arguments (`CARG`) as independent triples, however unlike [mtool][] they gets their own category and weight. `delphin.edm` also follows [mtool][] in checking if the graph tops are the same, also with their own category and weight.
+Following the [mtool][] implementation, `delphin.edm` treats constant arguments (`CARG`) as independent triples, however unlike [mtool][] they get their own category and weight. `delphin.edm` also follows [mtool][] in checking if the graph tops are the same, also with their own category and weight.
 One can therefore get the same results as [Dridan and Oepen, 2011][] by setting the weights for top-triples and